Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 permalink: /
 ---

+<p style="font-style: italic; font-size:12px;">The MarkLogic Data Hub Framework is free and open source under the <a href="https://github.com/marklogic/marklogic-data-hub/blob/master/LICENSE">Apache 2 License</a> and is supported by the community of developers who build and contribute to it.
+Please note that Data Hub Framework is not a supported MarkLogic product.</p>

 ## Building an HR Hub
 This tutorial will walk you through setting up a very simple hub for HR data.
 Your company Global Corp has provided you with CSV dumps of 3 tables.
 Additionally you are receiving JSON data files from a recently acquired company Acme Tech.
 You are responsible for loading data from both systems into your data hub to make them accessible to internal systems.